 Siri Won’t Talk to Me About It

 My latest search suggested checking my DuckDuckGo settings on the iPhone to make sure Siri is enabled.
-They are, and for everything.
-Nosy Siri is on my home screen and is supposed to learn from this app.
-The same menu appears in the Voice and Messages settings.
+They are, and for everything where I need them to work.

 I’ll just have to be patient with Siri.
 Maybe the next iOS upgrade will fix their hearing!